Toubkal, the mountain which beat me!

 The weather conditions were perfect, and extraordinary for the time of year of February, there was practically no snow on Toubkal.
 We were late leaving Imlil due to starting an overnight trek the day before and only arriving back that morning.
 A walk which was a lot less challenging to Tizi-n-Mzig with a guide to a Berber village where we ate our home cooked evening meal in tradition attire next to a wonderful open fire.

-My heart broke whenever I saw a mule carrying up an overloaded basket often with gas bottles strapped on their backs struggling up steeps sections of the route.
-Some mules where even carrying people as well as their load who had decided to under take the trek but were too lazy to walk or those who were unwell.
-These animals have been walking this route for years, I have the up most respect for them and their aged handlers.
+My heart broke whenever I saw a mule carrying up an overloaded basket.
+They carry gas bottles strapped on their backs struggling up steep sections of the route.
+Some mules were even carrying people, as well as their load, who had decided to conquer the trek but were too lazy to walk or those who were unwell.
+These animals have been walking this route for years, I have the utmost respect for them and their aged handlers.

-We commenced the walk and shortly was taken across a dry flood plain before the steep ascent weaving up the mountain side as shepherds brought down their flock for the night.
-By the time we stopped for a tagine pot at a small cooking area, we had been warned that a snowstorm was expected that evening therefore the mule and handler would be going ahead and leaving our belongings before heading down the mountain back to the village.
-The mules sleep outside and they can not be expected to sleep in a snowstorm.
+We commenced the walk and shortly was taken across a dry flood plain before the steep ascent weaving up the mountain side.
+Around that same time, shepherds brought down their flock for the night.
+By the time we stopped for a tagine pot at a small cooking area, we had been warned that a snowstorm was expected that evening.
+Therefore, the mule and handler would be going ahead and leaving our belongings before heading down the mountain back to the village.
+The mules sleep outside and they cannot be expected to sleep in a snowstorm.

-The higher up Toubkal we got, the temperature reduced.
-However it was hard to believe a storm was approaching.
-The land was so dry and barren however as the falcons circled above us, a hint of exciting hit at the thought of walking through fresh snow to the summit.
+The higher up Toubkal we got, the lower the temperature gets.
+However, it was hard to believe a storm was approaching.
+The land was so dry and barren; as the falcons circled above us, a hint of exciting hit at the thought of walking through fresh snow to the summit.
 Toubkal refuge was approaching, our home for the night.

-We spent the evening in the communal area eating yummy food and socialising with a lovely Australian couple, Erin and Andrew before calling it a night early as we had a 5.30am wake up.
-There had been a warning that if the weather conditions were too bad then we would not be able to summit however still it didn’t seem bad outside.
+We spent the evening in the communal area eating yummy food and socialising with a lovely Australian couple, Erin and Andrew, before calling it a night early.
+The wake up time the next day was 5:30 AM.
+There had been a warning that if the weather conditions were too bad, then we would not be able to summit.
+At this point, it still didn’t seem bad outside.

-As my alarm bleeped and I slipped wearily out of the sleeping bag the coldness struck me.
-As my eyes focused in the dim light I spotted a pile of snow under the closed window next to my bag.
+As my alarm bleeped and I slipped wearily out of the sleeping bag, the coldness struck me.
+As my eyes focused on the dim light, I spotted a pile of snow under the closed window next to my bag.
 The wind had forced it through and had soaked my bag.
-Luckily the clothes for the days trek was in a pile on my bed.
+Luckily, the clothes for the days trek was in a pile on my bed.

-Downstairs the guide told me that there was no chance of setting off in the dark due to safety in the snow however he would assess the situation in the light.
-Later, again we were told it wasn’t possible and that we would have to descent.
-However my guide kindly allowed me to climb up with him for 20 minutes.
-This was tough, the snow was knee deep and visibility was poor and I saw first hand how it was impossible to summit Toubkal.
+Downstairs the guide told me that there was no chance of setting off in the dark due to safety risks in the snow.
+However, he would assess the situation in the light.
+Later, again we were told it wasn’t possible and that we would have to descend.
+However, my guide kindly allowed me to climb up with him for 20 minutes.
+This was tough, the snow was knee deep and visibility was poor.
+I saw first hand how impossible it was to summit Toubkal.

 This really was a life or death situation.
 I doubt a search helicopter could make it up here in these weather conditions.
 My camera was frozen along with most of my clothing as we made our way down the 1500 metre descent.
 At lower altitude, my hair defrosted leaving a trickle of water down my back and a soggy head.

-As you trekked into Imlil, the villagers were working together to clean the snow off their roofs, clear the roads and footpaths and spirits were high.
+As you trekked into Imlil, the villagers were working together to clean the snow off their roofs, clear the roads and footpaths.
+The spirits were high.
 Following a warm shower and clean dry cloths, I felt more inclined to go out and enjoy the snow, the views it brought and the cheer of the local children.